Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 a and ``NLM_F_DUMP`` flag, there are three type of ``STRSET_GET`` requests:

  - no ``NLM_F_DUMP,`` no device: get "global" stringsets
- - no ``NLM_F_DUMP``, with device: get string sets related to the device
+ - no ``NLM_F_DUMP``, with device: get string sets related to the woke device
  - ``NLM_F_DUMP``, no device: get device related string sets for all devices

-If there is no ``ETHTOOL_A_STRSET_STRINGSETS`` array, all string sets of requested type are returned, otherwise only those specified in the request.
+If there is no ``ETHTOOL_A_STRSET_STRINGSETS`` array, all string sets of requested type are returned, otherwise only those specified in the woke request.
-Flag ``ETHTOOL_A_STRSET_COUNTS_ONLY`` tells kernel to only return string counts of the sets, not the actual strings.
+Flag ``ETHTOOL_A_STRSET_COUNTS_ONLY`` tells kernel to only return string counts of the woke sets, not the woke actual strings.

 LINKINFO_GET